 The top list so far of soccer players speaking the most foreign languages:

-Is there a relationship between a player’s faculty to pick up a new language and their football/soccer playing ability?
+Is there a relationship between a soccer player’s faculty to pick up a new language and their football/soccer playing ability?
 Henry speaks at least French and English, Ronaldo I’m sure Spanish, Italian and Portuguese.
 Certainly a bit easier for the Latin based language born players.
 Figo must speak Spanish, English, Portuguese and Italian.
 I’m always a bit jealous of Europeans; due to the proximity of other countries they speak at least two or three other languages.
 It’s fun and respectful to know a few words from someone’s native tongue.

 Of his time in London, Jose Antonio Reyes, said while playing for Arsenal, the young man from Seville couldn’t adjust to everything being closed at 5 and no places to walk around to or stroll.
 The English life, cups of tea and bangers and mash so much different than the Spanish taps and late night cafes.
 He became bored.
 Oh, the tough life of a professional soccer player.

 Michael Essien had a different take on London, loving the convergence of languages and music: